iwanbk/rimcu/README.md

 ## StringsCache

 StringsCache is cache for redis [`strings`](https://redis.io/topics/data-types#strings) data type with RESP3 protocol.

 It needs Redis server with RESP3 support which currently only available in Redis 6 (unstable)

+### TODO

+- improve reliability of the connection pool

 ## StringsCacheResp2

-StringsCacheResp2 is cache for redis [`strings`](https://redis.io/topics/data-types#strings) data type with RESP2 protocol.
-It can be used with any Redis versions.
+StringsCacheResp2 is cache for redis [`strings`](https://redis.io/topics/data-types#strings) data type with RESP2 protocol, which means it can be used with any Redis versions.

-It is under re-designing work.
+It syncs the data between client using redis pubsub.
+It uses Lua script to guarantee the atomicity of set/del the key with publishing the change.

+### TODO

+- add option to also publish the data instead of only the key
+- consider to sync using slot instead of key, similar to how RESP3 doing the sync